-Leon Harmon, in collaboration with Kenneth Knowlton and working for Bell Labs in Murray Hill, NJ, experimented with human pattern perception and art by perfecting a technique that scanned, fragmented and reconstructed a picture using patterns of dots (such as symbols or printer characters).
-The reclining nude represented the first experiment to scan a photograph into a computer and reconstitute it with a gray scale, using 12 discreet levels of gray, produced by mathematical and electronic symbols.
-The scanning process established a certain level of gray in a certain area of the photo and replaced it with one of the symbols.
-This process was used to try to establish the minimum amount of information the human eye needed to resolve an image.
-The image of choreographer Deborah Hay in the nude was photographed by Max Mathews.
+Leon Harmon met his artistic collaborator - Kenneth Knowlton - while working for Bell Labs (an American research and scientific development company) in Murray Hill, NJ in the 1960s.
+Both artists expressed an interest in experimenting with the human perception of patterns - so together, they developed a technique that scanned, fragmented, and reconstructed an image using tiny patterns of symbols, printer characters, and dots.
+By deconstructing, and then subsequently reconstructing an image, Harmon and Knowlton were able to identify the minimum amount of information the human eye needed to interpret and resolve an image.
+The scanning process would identify 12 discreet levels of gray within an image, and replace a given area of the photo with a symbol or character that correlated to a certain value within the gray scale.
+This reclining nude image (specifically of famed choreographer Deborah Hay - originally photographed by Max Matthews), represents the first experiment using this set of instructions.
 The original computer output was a photograph and was given to E.E.
 David, who, when he became President Nixon's science adviser, gave it to the Philadelphia Museum of Art.
 Says writer Nina Wenhart about this work, "What is interesting here is that neither Knowlton nor Harmon sought an image that would be either abstract or synthetic, or indeed invented or in any way transformed.
 Quite rightly, they considered that a common recognizable image would be the best vehicle to demonstrate the technique they had invented.
 On the other hand, their aim was also to produce something in the idiom of 'modern art.'"
 Kenneth C. Knowlton (b.
 1931) developed the BEFLIX (Bell Flicks) programming language for bitmap computer-produced movies, created using an IBM 7094 computer and a Stromberg-Carlson 4020 microfilm recorder.
-He received his Ph.D. in Communications Sciences from M.I.T. in 1962 and continues to work in the Computer Techniques Research Department at Bell Labs.
+He received his Ph.D. in Communications Sciences from M.I.T. in 1962 and worked in the Computer Techniques Research Department at Bell Labs.
 His work has been shown in juried exhibitions internationally.
-He lives and works in New Jersey.
+He lives and works in Florida.
 Leon Harmon (1922 - 1983) was a researcher in mental/neural processing at Bell Labs.
 In 1966, Harmon and Kenneth C. Knowlton were experimenting with photomosaic, creating large prints from collections of small symbols or images.
 His "Studies in Perception 1" nude portrait collaboration with Kenneth Knowlton was printed in The New York Times on October 11, 1967 and exhibited as part of the Experiments in Art and Technology (EAT) competition at The Machine as Seen at the End of the Mechanical Age, held at the Museum of Modern Art in New York City from November 25, 1968 through February 9, 1969.
-This work appears courtesy of the Michael and Anne Spalter Collection (Providence, RI)
+This work appears courtesy of the Anne and Michael Spalter Digital Art Collection (Providence, RI)

 Hours: Monday - Saturday, 12-6pm

 Manfred Mohr

-Cubic Limit, 1973-4 / digital transfer of 16mm film / Ed.
-1 of 6, 2AP / dimensions variable
+Cubic Limit, 1973-4 / digital transfer of 16mm film / Ed. of 6, 2AP / dimensions variable, 4 minutes